verneh/DS/README.md

 NLP is currently a work in progress.

-[Recommender](https://github.com/verneh/DataSci/tree/master/Recommender) is my version of the Spotify Recommender.
+[Recommender](https://github.com/verneh/DataSci/tree/master/Recommender) is my version of a Spotify Recommender.